teambit/try-bit/README.md

-## Final result project for Bit v15 Harmony "Getting Started" docs
+## A Bit Harmony demo project

-This is the final-result project for the [tech-jokes application](https://github.com/teambit/getting-started) used in the [official Bit v15 Harmony documentation](https://harmony-docs.bit.dev/docs/getting-started/install-bit).
+This is a demo project for [Bit v15 Harmony](https://harmony-docs.bit.dev/).

 ![A screen shot of the 'getting started' workspace](https://user-images.githubusercontent.com/49904302/108791974-eef57d80-7588-11eb-9732-14fb23bff90c.png).